Pathos0001/PKMods/README.md

 - liblzma.dll to Prehistoric Kingdom_Data/Mono (allows for compressed texturepacks)

 #### Manual Injection
-In the event a newer version of the game is released (and you dont feel like waiting for a patch), or you just feel like doing it youself, you can do EITHER of the following
+In the event a newer version of the game is released (and you dont want to wait for a patch), or you just feel like doing it youself, you can do EITHER of the following

 - Use a mono injector like the one included.
 Check the Inject.cmd for an example command to inject, or run it directly. or